 Pros and cons of affiliate marketing

-Yes, affiliate marketing is worth it, given its growth in popularity.
-Statista estimates the affiliate marketing industry will be worth $8.2 billion by 2022, up from $5.4 billion in 2017.
-It’s also a low- to no-cost business venture you can profit from immensely.
+The affiliate marketing industry had an estimated worth of $8.2 billion in 2022, making it a popular marketing strategy for businesses.
+For creators, it’s also a low- to no-cost business venture you can profit from immensely.
 But before diving in, consider the pros and cons of entering the affiliate marketing world.

 While industry growth is a good indication of success, entrepreneurs also take this referral marketing route for a few other reasons.